-AWS CodePipeline is a continuous delivery service for fast and reliable application updates.
+AWS CodePipeline is a continuous integration and continuous delivery service for fast and reliable application and infrastructure updates.
 CodePipeline builds, tests, and deploys your code every time there is a code change, based on the release process models you define.
 This enables you to rapidly and reliably deliver features and updates.
 You can easily build out an end-to-end solution by using our pre-built plugins for popular third-party services like GitHub or integrating your own custom plugins into any stage of your release process.
 With AWS CodePipeline, you only pay for what you use.
 There are no upfront fees or long-term commitments.

 AWS CodePipeline automates your software release process, allowing you to rapidly release new features to users.
 With CodePipeline, you can quickly iterate on feedback and get new features to customers faster.

 Automating your build, test, and release process allows you to easily test each code change and catch bugs while they are small and simple to fix.
 You can assure the quality of your application or infrastructure code by running each change through your standardized release process.